SkillsUnion/tamkeen-cloud/3.3-cicd-on-aws/aws-code-deploy.md

 - Monitoring role usage via CloudTrail
 - Applying tagging policies for audit tracking

-## 8. CI/CD Integration
+## 8. CICD Integration
 CodeDeploy integrates tightly with AWS CodePipeline, enabling complete automation from source to deployment.
 It also works with third-party tools such as Jenkins, GitHub Actions, and Bitbucket Pipelines.

-In a CI/CD workflow, CodeDeploy is typically used in the delivery stage to deploy built and tested artifacts to production or staging environments.
+In a CICD workflow, CodeDeploy is typically used in the delivery stage to deploy built and tested artifacts to production or staging environments.
 Deployment success, failure, or rollback events can trigger additional actions in the pipeline.

 ## 9. Best Practices
 - Use blue/green deployments for production to enable safe testing and instant rollback.